 - Gone and Forgotten: The Sad Fate of the Witches of Prussia

 Her problems started in spring 1590 when king James VI came back from Oslo after marrying Anne, the princess from Oslo.
-Anne was a daughter of the King of Denmark and Norway and had grown up in the royal court where in 1590 the massive hunt for witches began.
-The first victim was Anna Klodings, who was killed as a warning to many women branded as witches, who lived in the kingdom in those times.
+Anne was a daughter of the King of Denmark and Norway and had grown up in the royal court, where in 1590 the massive hunt for witches began.
+The first victim was Anna Klodings, who was killed as a warning to many women branded as witches who lived in the kingdom in those times.
 For political reasons, King James followed the example of Oslo and started his own witch hunt.

 Agnes was arrested during one of the autumn days of 1590.
 It was a time when the witch hunters were active, hunting down women based on suspicions and false accusations.
 The trials were in the hands of the king of Scotland, who even participated and asked questions of his own.

 The person who accused Agnes was Gillis Duncan, who had already made accusations against several other women.
 Agnes was imprisoned in Holyrood palace, where she was tortured.
-At the beginning of the trial she was strong and didn't allow her morals to be broken, but with time it changed.
+At the beginning of the trial she was strong and didn't allow her morals to be broken, but with time things changed.
 According to the relation from the trial :